ColeAmparo/ColeAmparo.github.io/essays/designPatterns.md

 4. Lastly, find a *cool* name the encapsulates the problem

-## Patterns in my own work?
-Impossible.
+## Life is a simulation, design patterns are in everything.

 In our group's final project [Bow-Bites](https://github.com/bow-bites), I have spotted a few relationships that are similar to design patterns that I have learned.
 These design patterns include MVC (Model-View-Controller), Singleton, and Observers.